About the Boy Scouts of America

 The Longhorn Council Commissioner, Ken Gordon, is a volunteer who oversees and leads all of the individual scout units in our area.Contact the Council Commissioner

-The Longhorn Council Scout Executive, John Coyle, is a full-time employee of the Boy Scouts of America.Contact the Scout Executive
+The recently-retired Longhorn Council Scout Executive, John Coyle, was a full-time employee of the Boy Scouts of America for over 40 years and served LHC for close to 9 years.Contact the Deputy Scout Executive